Bonnie Stelmach, PhD, MA, BEd

 Current Research

 My current research focuses on rural school innovation.
-Using a community-based research philosophy, I have partnered with New Humble Community School, a K-6 publicly funded charter school with an experiential learning and land stewardship philosophy, and an agricultural literacy pedagogical approach.
-Our partnership has been developing since January 2022.
-I would like to thank Mr. Sam Pelkey, who was an undergraduate research assistant who helped to forge that partnership.
-Sam contributed to developing a consultative process that was used during a community dinner called Growing Together.
+Using a community-based research philosophy, I have partnered with New Humble Community School, a K-9 publicly funded charter school with an experiential learning and land stewardship philosophy, and an agricultural literacy pedagogical approach.
+Our partnership has been developing since January 2022, starting with a community dinner called Growing Together.
 The dinner was sponsored by a KIAS Dialogue Grant and afforded us an evening in which we engaged parents, teachers, and community members in a discussion to determine research interests and needs for New Humble Community School.

 Based on the community's feedback, our partnership was successful in securing a research grant through Alberta Education's Research Partnership Program.
 Our project, School is Such a Chore!
-Agriculture as a Lens for Enhancing Learning and Life Skills will follow an interpretive description research design, but we have committed to building research capacity, in keeping with a community-based approach.
-Our funded study explores how an agricultural literacy lens can support students' curricular learning in the new Alberta K-6 Physical Education and Wellness curriculum, and the K-6 social studies curriculum, as well as life skills (e.g. responsibility, empathy) development.
-We completed a pilot, Pepper & Triscuit Go to School: Elementary School Students' Learning With and From Animals, in March 2023.
-I would like to thank Mr. Jihoon Jang, who assisted with data collection in the pilot, and as an elementary specialist, taught me a lot about how to interview young children!
-Jihoon convocated in June 2023, and is teaching in Vancouver.
+Agriculture as a Lens for Enhancing Learning and Life Skills is an intrinsic case study but we have committed to building research capacity, in keeping with a community-based approach.
+Our funded study explores how an agricultural literacy lens can support students' curricular learning and life skills (e.g. responsibility, empathy) development.
+We completed a pilot, Pepper & Triscuit Go to School: Elementary School Students' Learning With and From Animals, in March 2023 to refine the design.

 Rural education is my passion.
 I am a proud graduate of Andrew School in Andrew Alberta, which, sadly, closed in June 2023.
-Rural schools are persistently marginalized because of metrocentric assumptions, and what rural educational scholar, Michael Corbett, calls the "mobility imperative" - the assumption that "success" means moving away from a rural community to pursue a professional, urban life.
+Rural schools are persistently marginalized because of metrocentric and urbanormative assumptions, and what rural educational scholar, Michael Corbett, calls the "mobility imperative" - the assumption that "success" means moving away from a rural community to pursue a professional, urban life.
 I know rural schools are incredibly innovative and resourceful, but the dominant narrative is one of deficit.
-I am committed to interrogating that.
+I am committed to interrogating that and changing the narrative.

 Teaching